I speak eight languages (at time of publication). But the language I’m most proud of having learned is Mandarin Chinese.

-We don’t recommend apps for general language learning.
-But I like them for very specific things.
+We don’t recommend apps as the best method of general language learning.
+But I like apps for very specific things.

 In this case, I like Skritter because it’s an awesome way of hammering in Chinese characters (or Japanese Kanji, for that matter).

-My teachers would always think it was hilarious how my handwriting looked like type.
+My teachers would always think it was funny how my handwriting looked like type.
 But I remembered every character, every stroke.
 They loved it!

 Skritter is just a flashcard system, but with an important difference: it forces you to trace out every character by hand.

-I used it in 2012, and I still recommend it today, more than ever.
+I used Skritter in 2012, and I still recommend it today, more than ever.
 It has no competition.
 It’s fun, it’s affordable and it’s indispensable.